 We recommend that your heating and cooling system be checked and serviced twice a year; ideally a spring and autumn tune-up.
 Also we recommend that you change your filter regularly, depending on the type of filter you have.
 This alone can eliminate many of the most common problems that need fixing and can significantly reduce the likelihood of a serious breakdown.

-Locatethe label on the outer surface of the equipment for a manufacture date.
+Locate the label on the outer surface of the equipment for a manufacture date.
 If the equipment is less than five years old it may have a warranty, but also may not based on the model.
 Warranty terms and conditions change by manufacturer and the installing company.
-EMCO Tech (Emergency Maintenance Company) can verify the warranty status of your heating and cooling system via Get Warranty form.
+EMCO Tech formerly Emergency Maintenance Company office managers can assist you and verify the warranty status of your heating and cooling system via Get Warranty form.

 Yes.
 Loud heating and cooling equipment contribute to sound pollution.
 Although no financial savings are tied to lower sound levels, the sound rating of a cooling system can have a considerable effect on comfort and enjoyment of your home.
 The sound level of an air conditioner or heat pump depends on a variety of factors, such as the age and make of the unit, and whether the compressor is insulated or not can contribute to the amount of noise it makes.

 Is it making strange noises?
 Is it cooling or heating all areas of your home sufficiently?
 Has it been taking longer to cool down or heat up?
 Have your utility bills been rising for no apparent reason?
 Any of these are signs that you may have a problem that needs service.
-In most cases, the longer you delay, the worse any underlying problems will get.
-So be sure to contact Horizon Services to check out your system whenever you notice anything out of the ordinary.
+In most cases, the longer you delay, the worse any existing problems will get.
+So be sure to contact EMCO Tech Heating & Cooling to check out your system whenever you notice anything out of the ordinary.

-Bigger isn’t always better; its performance and efficiency that count.
+It’s important to note that bigger isn’t always better; its performance and efficiency that count.
 Before purchasing a replacement system you should always make sure your system is sized properly to match your needs and budget.
-Your Emergency Maintenance Company (EMCO Tech) will thoroughly assess your home and comfort requirements to determine the proper size and make the appropriate recommendation.
+A service manager from EMCO Tech Heating and Cooling aka Emergency Maintenance Company will thoroughly assess your home and comfort requirements to determine the proper size and make the appropriate recommendation.

 A few quick tips: